 Each piece is made in the village of Yainville, in Normandy, by artisans holding the prestigious title of Meilleur Ouvrier de France.
 The company still uses the traditional production methods, working with hammers, chiseling, and engraving to add the finishing touches to each piece.
 Patina, cloisonné enameling, and lacquering create the colors, and the pieces are swaged to obtain their shape and dimension.
 The cutlery is plated with gold and silver, and nickel silver is used as a base.
 Copper is also used in electroplating, while tin is a choice metal for alloys, and steel is used to make the blades of each knife.

-After gracing the tables of Louis-Philippe and Napoléon III, Christofle has proceeded to equip modern palace hotels such as Le Meurice, Le Crillon, and Le Ritz, as well as French embassies all over the world, the S.S.
-Normandie, the Orient Express, and France’s ultimate symbol of modernity, the Concorde plane.
-Following the end of World War II, Christofle developed its activity in the United States which now represents its largest market before France.
-Leading American clients include hotels championing French chic, such as the Paris Hotel & Casino in Las Vegas.
+After gracing the tables of Louis-Philippe and Napoleon III, Christofle has proceeded to equip modern palace hotels such as the Meurice, the Crillon, and the Ritz, as well as French embassies all over the world, the Normandie, the Orient Express, and France’s ultimate symbol of modernity, the Concorde plane.
+Following the end of World War II, Christofle developed its activity in the Unitesd States which now represents its second-largest market after France.
+Its leading American clients include hotels championing French chic, such as the Paris Las Vegas.

 The original American boutique opened in New York in 1948, and the company now boasts around ten stores across the United States.
 As well as its outlets in other U.S. cities such as Boston, Washington, Chicago, Dallas, Houston, and Los Angeles, Christofle is present in Montreal, and can also be found at Saks Fifth Avenue, Bloomingdale’s, and Bergdorf Goodman.